 The king cheetah is one of the rarest animals in the world.
-Only ten are believed to exist in the wild, with a further 50 in captivity.
+Less than 10 are believed to exist in the wild, with a further 50 in captivity.

-With its unusual markings the king cheetah was once considered a different species.
-However it is the exact same as the African cheetah, other than a mutated fur pattern.
+With its unusual markings, the king cheetah was once considered a different species.
+However, it is actually the exact same as the African cheetah, other than a mutated fur pattern.

-1. King cheetah is not a distinct species
+1. The king cheetah is not a distinct species

-These unusual cheetahs have also been known as Cooper’s cheetah.
+These unusual cats have also been known as Cooper’s cheetah.

 Major A. Cooper shot a king cheetah in 1926 and noted how the fur was thicker and darker than a normal cheetah.
 So he named it after himself.
 Imagine how it used to be!
 You kill a rare animal and then you get to name it!

-An English zoologist wasn’t happy and gave the animal a new name – Acinonyx rex.
+In 1927, an English zoologist gave the animal a new name – Acinonyx rex.
 This is different to Acinonyx jubatus, the Latin name given to a cheetah.
 Rex translates as king in Latin, which is how their name evolved.

 Black panthers can either be jaguars or leopards.
-They gain their black fur through a natural and hereditary melanin, or pigment.
+They gain their black fur through natural and hereditary melanin or pigment.

-See a king cheetah and it’s obvious that the fur patterns are different.
+If you see a king cheetah, it’s obvious that the fur patterns are different.

 Dark patterns and stripes create a blotchy appearance on the king cheetah.
 In particular, look at the thick dark bands around the tail and mane.

-King cheetah also have some smaller spots, typically on their legs and face.
-However, their appearance is markedly different from African cheetah.
+King cheetahs also have some smaller spots, typically on their legs and face.
+However, their appearance is markedly different from African cheetahs.

 5. The varying coat pattern is due to a recessive gene

-As the gene is recessive it is very hard for king cheetahs to reproduce more of their own.
+As the gene is recessive, it is tough for king cheetahs to reproduce more of their own.

-Both parents must have the recessive gene in order for their offspring to carry it forward.
-So it takes two king cheetah to make a king cheetah cub.
+Both parents must have the recessive gene for their offspring to carry it forward.
+So it takes two king cheetahs to make a king cheetah cub (with 100% success).

-Most sources claim that king cheetah have only been seen in the wild a total of six times.
-Six times!
-That’s in the whole of Africa over the last 100 years!
+Sources claim that there has only been a total of six sightings of the elusive king cheetah in the wild.
+Six times in the entirety of Africa over the last 100 years!

-They have been spotted in Botswana, Zimbabwe and northern South Africa.
+These sightings happened in Botswana, Zimbabwe, and northern South Africa.
 The last confirmed wild sighting was in Kruger National Park back in 1986.
-That is over 30 years ago!

-Look back 400 years and there’s a good chance that a lot of them prowled the African plains.
+Look back 400 years and there’s a good chance that a lot of these cats prowled the African plains.
 However, such an incredible fur coat will have been a prime target for any hunter.

 Global cheetah numbers have declined immensely over the last 100 years.
-African cheetah have lost 91% of their historic range and less than 7000 remain.
-So it shouldn’t be a surprise that the even rarer kings haven’t been seen.
+African cheetahs have lost 91% of their historic range and less than 7000 remain.
+So, it shouldn’t be a surprise that the rare kings are scarcely seen.

-These animals do exist and they can be encountered in South Africa.
+These animals do exist, and you can see them in South Africa.

 The De Wildt Cheetah and Wildlife Centre was the first to breed king cheetah in captivity.
-You can now see these mutated cheetahs at the wildlife centre, on one of their organised tours.
+You can now see these mutated cheetahs at the wildlife center, on one of their organized tours.

-Note that these are captive cheetah and can be hand fed, so many safari lovers will not enjoy the experience.
-While the centre must receive some credit for helping wildlife preservation it should not be confused with a safari destination.
+Note that these are captive cheetahs and can be hand-fed, so many safari lovers will not enjoy the experience.

-The centre has been renamed the Ann van Dyk Cheetah Centre and is located near Hartbeespoort Dam, on the outskirts of Pretoria, around one hour from Johannesburg.
+Recently renamed the Ann van Dyk Cheetah Centre, the organisation is near Hartbeespoort Dam on the outskirts of Pretoria.

-8. Semi-wild king cheetah can be seen in Kapama Game Reserve
+8. You can see semi-wild king cheetahs in Kapama Game Reserve

 They are semi-wild, so it’s unknown how they would get on outside the electric fence in the Greater Kruger National Park.